sngular/scs-multiapi-plugin/CONTRIBUTING.md

 3. Increase the version number in any examples files and in README.md to the new version that this pull request would represent.
 The versioning scheme we follow is [SemVer](http://semver.org/).
-4. If your Pull Request corresponds to a new release, label it as `release` to create a new version of both the maven and gradle plugins.
-To create a new release for either of them individually you can use the tags `release-maven` or `release-gradle`.
+4. If your Pull Request corresponds to a new release, label it as `"release"` to create a new version of both the maven and gradle plugins.
+To create a new release for either of them individually you can use the tags `"release-maven"` or `"release-gradle"`.
 If it updates the documentation, label it as `documentation`.
    You can add both a release and a documentation label if needed.
 5. You may squash and merge the pull request once you have the sign-off of two other developers.
 If you do not have permission to merge, you may request the